Giovanni-SVC/Giovanni-SVC/README.md

 My name is Giovanni Cerqueira.
 I'm from Brazil.
 I'm a software/web development student 💻.

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes! 🚀

 📍 São Paulo - SP.
 ###